FloridaIslandNFT/.github/whitepaper.md

 1. **Elevated Foundation on Pilings** :houses:

    - **Storm Surge Resistance** :ocean:: The main residence is built on reinforced pilings designed to keep the house elevated above storm surge levels.
-During hurricanes, sand often washes away from around these pilings, but the elevated home remains largely unaffected.
+During rare Category 4-5 hurricanes, backfill may wash away from around the pilings, but the elevated home remains largely unaffected, showcasing its resilient design.
-   - **Post-Storm Restoration** :construction_worker:: After storms, the owners employ dredging methods to recover displaced sand from nearby waters, returning it beneath the house.
-This proven approach helps restore the natural shoreline.
+   - **Post-Storm Restoration** :construction_worker:: While uncommon, if storms cause backfill displacement, the owners are experienced and prepared to address it.
+Utilizing proven dredging methods, they recover sand, silt, and rocks from around the island and return it beneath the house and around the island, effectively restoring the natural shoreline.

 2. **Recent Structural Upgrades** :toolbox: